iobroker-community-adapters/ioBroker.nello/README.md

    ![Step 4](screenshots/step-4.jpg)
 5. Save the nello Adapter settings and wait until the Adapter has (re)started.
 Then, ring at your door and verify the state has been created by ioBroker.iot.
 You will find the state called ```custom_nello``` within the ioBroker objects via ```iot.0.services```.
    ![Step 6](screenshots/step-6.jpg)
+6. Once the state has been created successfully, restart the nello Adapter once more to be sure that the nello Adapter subscribes this newly created iot state

 ##### ioBroker.cloud
 1. Go to the adapter settings of ioBroker.cloud and navigate to the _Services and IFTTT_ Tab.